-The Barquentine Thalassa is an imposing and seaworthy sailer.
-This three-master is one of the most beautiful and fastest sea sailers of the Dutch fleet.
+he barquentine Thalassa is an imposing and seaworthy sailer.
+The threemaster is one of the most beautiful and fastest sailing vessels of the Dutch fleet.
 Rigged according to old tradition, the Thalassa is fitted with every modern safety convenience and combines adventurous sailing and comfortable enjoyment perfectly.
-For more information and bookings, check: www.tallshipthalassa.nl
+Whisky cruises run from May through August; some dates have already sold out. ake someone's holiday shine extra-bright by booking a whisky cruise at www.tallshipthalassa.nl.